adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 Now the first thing that came to mind while making personal websites was do I really need one?
 Or why would anyone need a personal website?
 Then I remembered that a few people who worked with me always recommended that I should I have a website, and even I kept telling myself the same thing.
 Website could be a collection of your work and blogs to share with others.
 So, if you work (any kind of work) or you like to blog, then you should definitely have a website.
 I had another strong reason to make my own website, which is I get a chance to work with R!
 I already had a [website](https://adithirgis.netlify.app/), but had very less content.

 Reiterating that I have been a benefactor of kind communities I wanted to communicate my research struggles, learning in a systematic manner.
-So here is on of the outcomes of this journey.
+So here is one of the outcomes of this journey.

 ## How website(s)